top of page

 Annual changes to Medicare Advantage plan benefits can create uncertainty, limit access to needed care, and increase out-of-pocket costs for policyholders if not properly reviewed.

 When you enroll in a Medicare Advantage plan, you agree to a set of benefits and costs for a specific period of time.
-However, insurance companies may make changes to the plan each year, such as changes to the cost-sharing structure, drugs covered by the plan, or providers that are in-network.
+However, insurance companies may make changes to the plan each year, such as to the cost-sharing structure, the drugs covered, or the in-network providers.
 These changes can make it difficult for patients to adjust to new requirements, find alternative treatments, and access needed care.

 If a plan increases copays or deductibles, it may be more difficult for patients to afford needed care or adhere to their treatment plans.
-Therefore, it is essential for patients to review the details of their plan each year and consider alternative options if the changes are not favorable to their health needs or budget.
+Therefore, patients should review the details of their plan annually and consider alternatives if the changes are not favorable to their health needs or budget.

 MOST HMO PLANS REQUIRE REFERRALS TO SEE A SPECIALIST